Tema Oil Refinery

 The Tema Oil Refinery (TOR) is one of two crude oil refineries in Ghana.
+In 1977, the Government of Ghana became the sole shareholder.
+The name of the refinery was changed to the Tema Oil Refinery in 1991.
+The refinery was first named the Ghanaian Italian Petroleum Company (GHAIP).

 History

 The refinery is in Tema, the most industrialized city in Ghana.
 It is 24 km from Accra, the capital of Ghana.
 The refinery was first named the Ghanaian Italian Petroleum Company (GHAIP).
 It was licensed as a private limited liability company in 1960 as a fully owned Italian company – ANIC Societa per Azioni and AGIP Societa per Azioni of Italy were its major shareholders.
 In April 1977, the Government of Ghana became the sole shareholder.
 The name of the refinery was changed to the Tema Oil Refinery in 1991.
 TOR is authorized by law to operate both as a refiner of crude oil and seller of petroleum products.

 Capacity

-The refinery covers a total area of 440,000square meters.
+The refinery covers a total area of 440,000 square meters.
 It is linked to an oil jetty at the Port of Tema by pipelines of various diameters for the transportation of crude oil and refined petroleum products.